The 5 Most Common GM 4.3L EcoTec3 Engine Problems

 2. Failure of the Active Fuel Management System

-All the EcoTec3 engines, including the 4.3L V6 LV3, have active fuel management.
+All the EcoTec3 engines have active fuel management.
 The system helps the engine increase fuel efficiency by deactivating some engine cylinders — two cylinders on the 4.3L V6 and four cylinders on the V8s.
 The motor is monitored by advanced software, which deactivates the cylinders under light driving conditions.
 The cylinders are reactivated whenever the system notices that the engine requires extra power.

-The Active Fuel Management system isn’t a new concept in GM engines.
-It has been around since 2005.
-However, the system has had a history of failing and has been one of the prominent issues in GM engines.
-The early engines were notoriously known for their catastrophic failures.
-Although the system has been further improved and was re-introduced in the EcoTec3 engines, the system still fails.
+Although the AFM has been further improved since its initial release, the system still fails frequently in the EcoTec3 engines.
 The design of the lifters makes them susceptible to failure, and you may notice some weird noise coming from the motor when it fails.
 In extreme cases, it can cause the total breakdown of your engine.

 - Low engine power